This article can also be found in the Premium Editorial Download "Storage magazine: Five cutting-edge storage technologies."

 - How about managing a Fibre Channel (FC) or Ethernet storage area network (SAN)?
 Cisco Systems Inc. SANs and iSCSI blur the once-clear line separating network and storage teams.

 Once everyone agrees on team responsibilities, it's time to determine the specific tasks that each member will take on.
 I've outlined four general roles, but individual job descriptions are also needed to make sure everyone understands expectations.

-A service framework like the IT Infrastructure Library (ITIL) can offer some ideas for the tasks that will need to be performed.
-But ITIL predates the storage
+A service framework like the IT Infrastructure Library (ITIL) can offer some ideas for

 This was first published in October 2004